What is the primary responsibility of officers when first arriving at a family violence call?

 Study for the GPSTC Family Violence Test.
 Prepare with engaging flashcards and multiple-choice questions.
 Each question is accompanied by hints and explanations to aid understanding.
 Gear up and excel in your exam!

 The primary responsibility of officers when first arriving at a family violence call is to ensure safety and determine if a crime has been committed.
-This involves assessing the immediate situation to protect all individuals involved, including potential victims and perpetrators.
-Officers prioritize de-escalating any ongoing threat and securing the scene to prevent further violence.
+This crucial first step involves assessing the scene for any immediate threats to individuals involved, including potential victims, suspects, and bystanders.
+The safety of those present is paramount, and officers must quickly evaluate the risk of ongoing violence or harm.

 Subscribe